de-bkg/deegree-workspace-clc10-inspire/README.md

 The LCV theme is stored within the lcv database schema.
 Per default the user inspire is owner of all schemas and tables.

+for the view service an optimized data structure and geometry generalization must be performed with the create_lcv_view.sql script.
+This must be run after the data is available.

 ## Adjustments

 The database connection parameters must be adjusted in jdbc/clc10.xml.